INF2-ICT/application/README.md

 To set up the database, follow these steps:

  1. Locate the `quintor.sql` file that is included with the repository.
  2. Import the file into both MariaDB and MongoDB.
 This will create the necessary tables and data for the application to run.

+ There are a couple of extra things that are necessary before everything can be used properly such as ports for the api and parser, but also the usage of a username and password in order to login to the mongodb and mariadb:

+ - parser: 8082
+ - api: 8083
+ - username: root
+ - password: (just blank)

 ## Running the Application